Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of B-mode maps: Simulations

-Here, $I^{dust}_{\nu_0}$ is a template of dust emission at a reference frequency $\nu_0$.
-The spectral index $\beta_d$ and dust temperature $T_d$ have typical values of 1.5 and 20~K, respectively, for both intensity and polarisation, but a spatial variation of the order of 10\% in high Galactic latitude is observed \citep{Planck_2020_XI, Planck_2015_X}.
-The Stokes parameter $Q$ and $U$ maps also follow the same MBB law with a frequency dependent polarisation fraction that determines the level of polarisation degree.
-The polarisation fraction also shows spatial variations which is taken into account in modelling of small scales using polarisation fraction tensor formalism \citep{Borrill_2025}.
+Here, $I^{dust}_{\nu_0}$ is a template of dust emission at a reference frequency, $\nu_0$.
+The spectral index, $\beta_d$, and dust temperature, $T_d$, have typical values of 1.5 and 20~K, respectively, for both intensity and polarisation, but a spatial variation of the order of 10\% in high Galactic latitude is observed \citep{Planck_2020_XI, Planck_2015_X}.
+The Stokes parameter $Q$ and $U$ maps also follow the same MBB law with a frequency-dependent polarisation fraction that determines the level of polarisation degree.
+The polarisation fraction also shows spatial variations and is taken into account in the modelling on small scales using a polarisation-fraction tensor formalism \citep{Borrill_2025}.